Change of Address Checklist: Who to Notify When Moving Home?

 - Department of Veteran’s Affairs

-Internet provider and landline: Like energy, your internet provider will need to be informed when you move, to either cancel your service or assist you with the broadband relocation.
+Your internet provider will need to be informed when you move, to either cancel your service or assist you with the broadband relocation.
 If you do decide to cancel your internet service and switch to a new provider, make sure there aren’t any contract break fees or cancellation fees you will need to pay.
-It might be worth it to stick with your current internet provider until the end of your contract rather than pay to end it early.
+It might be worth it to stick with your current internet & landline provider until the end of your contract rather than pay to end it early.

 - Frequent flyer programs